UmmItC/EasyBot/README.md

 # Contributing

-Fork this repository, add your code, and make a pull request.
-MAKE SURE TO TEST THE FEATURE BEFORE OPENING THE PULL REQUEST
+Fork this repository, add your code, and make a pull request!

 Anyone is welcome to contributing, please make sure is the lastest code!

-1. Fork this repository
+three things please makesure:

-2. add your code
+1. **makesure test the code before opened the pull request.**
-3. make pull request.
+2. **the code is lastest code**